alexciesielski/netguru-hangman/README.md

 # netguru-hangman

-Hangman game developed to apply for Frontend-Developer position at netguru.co Check out the demo at http://ciesielski.co/dev/netguru/
+Angular 2 Hangman game developed to apply for Frontend-Developer position at netguru.co Check out the demo at http://ciesielski.co/dev/netguru/

+- Developed with angular-cli (Angular 2 + TypeScript)
+- Tested on Chrome v50 @ 1920 * 1080

 ## Prerequisites